 di Rosa is unified in the belief that we must make internal and visible changes to address the systemic racism and issues of gender equity that are knitted into the fabric of our society.
 We recognize that the choices we make in displaying or teaching about the collection or our rotating exhibitions bear resonance with and witness to the narrative of Northern California art.
 We also recognize the impact that our exhibitions and educational programs can have on the communities we serve.
 We understand the responsibility set before us as a cultural institution and commit to taking the following steps toward racial justice, inclusion and equity:

 To closely examine our collection selections for exhibit and include Black, Indigenous, and People of Color (BIPOC collection artists in exhibitions.

 To highlight BIPOC artists in di Rosa’s temporary rotating exhibitions of contemporary art, and invite BIPOC artists to engage with di Rosa’s permanent collection.

 To provide Spanish bilingual materials to support our Latinx community members including outdoor artwork labels, educational materials, and classes.

 - To encourage and hire diverse applicants at all levels within the organization.

-- To carefully consider our practices and biases so that we may be more just, inclusive, accessible, and equitable through ongoing DEAI trainings with di Rosa’s volunteers, staff, and Board of Directors.
+- To carefully consider our practices and biases so that we may be more just, inclusive, accessible, and equitable through ongoing DEAI trainings and conversations with di Rosa’s volunteers, staff, and Board of Directors.